 \section{Introduction}

 The recovery of images from a few of their noisy measurements is a classical inverse problem, which is central to several imaging modalities.
 For instance, the recovery of MR images from a few of their multi-channel k-space samples using compressed sensing~(CS)~\cite{lustig2008compressed,candes2007sparsity,fessler2010magazine} algorithms is a popular approach to speed up the scans.
-A central challenge with CS algorithms that rely on iterative algorithms is the high computational complexity.
-Recently, deep learning methods have been emerging as powerful alternatives to CS-based approaches.
+Deep learning methods have recently emerged as powerful alternatives to CS-based approaches.
 These methods rely on convolutional neural network (CNN) models that offer reduced computational complexity and improved performance.
-Many of the current approaches directly learn an inverse mapping from undersampled measurements to images~\cite{wangCTtmi2017,jong2019kspace}.
-Model-based approaches, which account for the imaging physics using a numerical model along with a deep learned prior, are also emerging.
-These model-based approaches unroll an iterative algorithm to minimize the cost function, whose deep modules are learned in an end-to-end fashion~\cite{modl,admmnet,adler2018learned,hammernik,zhang2017magazine,dagan}.
-Most of the above approaches are supervised algorithms.
-They rely on large quantities of fully sampled training data to train the deep learning modules.
-While large multi-center datasets are emerging for common applications such as brain and knee imaging \cite{fastMRI}, similar datasets are not available in many applications.
+These deep learning methods can be categorized as direct inversion schemes~\cite{wangCTtmi2017,jong2019kspace}and model-based schemes~\cite{modl,admmnet,adler2018learned,hammernik,zhang2017magazine,dagan}.
+The model-based methods account for the imaging physics using a numerical model along with a deep, learned prior.
+The CNN modules in the above algorithms have been trained in a supervised mode, where an extensive amount of fully sampled training data is required.
+While large multi-center datasets are emerging for common applications such as brain and knee imaging \cite{fastMRI}, similar datasets are not available for all settings.
 More importantly, it is often challenging to acquire fully sampled datasets in applications including dynamic and static MRI with high spatial and temporal resolution.
 Unsupervised methods that can learn the deep networks from undersampled data directly can significantly improve the applicability of these approaches.